snkashis/android-docs/src/pages/navigation/overview/index.md

 ### 2. Get an access token

-If you don't have a Mapbox account, sign up for one [here](https://www.mapbox.com/signup/), then navigate to your [Account page](https://www.mapbox.com/account/) and copy your **default public token** to your clipboard.
+If you don't have a Mapbox account: [sign up](https://www.mapbox.com/signup/), navigate to your [Account page](https://www.mapbox.com/account/), and copy your **default public token** to your clipboard.
 After you've added the Navigation SDK as a dependency inside your Android project, open the `string.xml` file, create a new string, and paste the access token.
 Then, pass this into the Navigation SDK.

 {{
 <CodeLanguageToggle id="access-token" />